TunnelBear vs Windscribe 2026: Which VPN Is Actually Worth It?

 - Users who prioritize verified, audited privacy claims

-- Teams who need a simple shared VPN solution
+- Teams who need a straightforward shared VPN solution

 - Anyone on restricted networks needing obfuscation (GhostBear)